 A few weeks before Emma died, however, she had a dream, which she related to her nurse.
 In the dream, Joseph took her to a beautiful mansion and showed her through many apartments.
 In one of the rooms she saw a baby in a cradle and recognized it as her baby, Don Carlos, who had died at age 14 months.
 She had previously said that he had been the hardest baby for her to lose because she had had him the longest and had more time to grow to love him.
 With great joy she rushed to him and snatched him up and held him tight, and asked where her other children were.
 Joseph replied, "Be patient, Emma, and you shall have all your children."
 Then Jesus Christ appeared standing beside Joseph.
 It seemed the heavens were smiling upon Emma for all she had endured.
 And yet her actions after Joseph's death had a consequence.
 She would have to wait for someone else to teach her children and grandchildren the gospel before they could be hers again.
 It would take over 100 years.

 On the 17th of March, 1956 a bud broke out on the stump of the Joseph Smith, Jr. family tree when Gracia Jones, Emma's great-great-granddaughter joined the Church.
-She was a teenager, and a Mormon family for whom she babysat introduced her to the gospel after she told them that the picture on their wall was her ancestor.
+She was a teenager, and a Mormon family for whom she babysat introduced her to the gospel after she recognized the picture on their wall as her ancestor, Joseph Smith.
 She knew nothing of the Church.
 As the missionaries handed her the Book of Mormon, before she even opened the book, she was filled with a burning, and she heard the words, "It's true, it's really true."

 It took a few years, but Mike finally joined the Church as a young adult in 1973, attended BYU, married in the Provo Temple, and joined the work of gathering the family.
 He was the first direct descendant to become a priesthood holder.
 He is currently chairman of the board and president of the family historical society, which produced the wonderful feature film, "Emma Smith: My Story."
 (Gracia Jones is also a board member and chief historian.)
-The society has produced a new DVD, "Children of Joseph: The Unknown Story," about the family after Joseph's death, which I am going to order this very minute!
+The society has also produced a DVD, "Children of Joseph: The Unknown Story," about the family after Joseph's death.
 Their website is http://www.josephsmithjr.org/.